victoremil1996/tournament_schedule_generation/README.md

-This repository has a script to generate excel spreadsheets for round robins tournament plans.
+This repository has a script to generate excel spreadsheets for round robin tournament plans.